It's happening! YAY! Now, in case you're thinking about invitations...

 Some couples print a separate card for the reception when it’s held at another site.
-However, many people combine the ceremony and reception details onto one invitation.
+However, many people include both the ceremony and reception details on the invitation.

-The following information is sometimes combined onto one large sheet or divided among several cards.
+The following details are sometimes combined onto one large sheet or divided among several cards.
 The info could also be on a website.
 It’s not essential to cover everything listed below, but it’s considerate to give travel and lodging information.
 Here are some ideas to consider.

-Websites are helpful because you can provide detailed information, link to resources, and update information if things change.
+Websites are helpful because you can provide detailed information, link to resources, and give updates if things change.

-It’s a good idea to research festivals and major events near your site on your wedding day, as they may cause traffic congestion or interrupt driving routes.
+It’s a good idea to research festivals and events, like half-marathons and road-races, as they could affect traffic near your venue on the big day.
 Also, look into highway/road service and temporary street/freeway closings relevant to your routes.

 Suggest a few hotels at various price points.
 Mention the reservation name and the booking deadline for your group rate if you secure a discount.

 Activities and Events

 If you’re organizing a weekend filled with activities like Friday Afternoon Golf or Sunday Farewell Brunch, write descriptions and include the venue, time, and cost to participate, if you’re not hosting.
 If you need headcounts, indicate where guests may rsvp Eg. On the reply card, via email, or on your website.